The

 any questions about policy, elect board members and officers, and vote

-on a campaign schedule for the year ahead.
+schedule for the year ahead.

 Our board meets throughout the year and can call a special general